david-browning/Queue-Game-Library/README.md

   leaking exceptions?
 Return bool or HRESULT?
 * Change qgl::content::check_loader_and_resource to noexcept to avoid file loaders leaking exceptions?
 Return bool or HRESULT?
-* Before returning from a function with a failed HRESULT, print a message to the debug console only in DEBUG mode.
 * Define vertex layout in content.
 Needs entry importer and file loader.
 * OBJ Importer.
 Needs to be aware of the vertex layout.
 * Define a component-like class for use in rendering, handling input, and